rafaelromao/keyboards/docs/romak.md

   <img src="https://i.imgur.com/saVyUQU.png" width="450" />
 </p>

-Despite the higher SFB rate, total finger effort is lesser in Romak than in Colemak, Colemak-DH or Workman.
+Despite the higher SFB rate, total finger effort is lesser in Romak than in Colemak-DH or Workman.

 ##
 [Home](../readme.md) |